NSW Civil and Administrative Tribunal

 A respondent who has lodged a Reply must give a copy of the Reply and any attachments to each appellant before, at the same time as, or as soon as practicable after lodging the Reply.

-At the callover, the Appeal Panel will deal with any preliminary issues and make directions to prepare the appeal for hearing.
-For example the Appeal Panel may:
+The appeal itself will not be heard at the callover.
+Instead, the Appeal Panel will deal with any preliminary issues and give directions to help prepare the appeal for hearing.
+For example, the Appeal Panel may:

 • give or deny permission to a party to be represented by a lawyer or agent (if the party requires permission of the Tribunal)